 If you have included an Intel® or 3rd Party WLAN module in your purchase option make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.

-Make sure you install the drivers (two drivers are provided for the 3rd party WLAN module and one for the Intel WLAN module) in the order indicated in Table 4 - 1, on page 4 - 4.
+Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 4.

 Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.